ClarkFieseln/IPRadar2ForLinux/READ_ME.txt

      Just type ipradar2 in a terminal to start the program.
      Besides steps 3) and 4), you don't need to read anymore if you just want to use the tool.
      I suggest you use a separate environment.
-     Alternatively, you may want to add the installation path to PATH with: export PATH=$PATH:<installation_path>
+     You may need to add the installation path to PATH with: export PATH=$PATH:<installation_path>
      e.g.:
          export PATH=$PATH:/home/$USER/.local/bin